-I am very excited to begin preparing for our upcoming year of Confirmation and Lifeteen, and am honored and thrilled to have this opportunity to serve the youth here at St. Paul’s!
-But the truth is that, no matter the hours, effort, and prayer that I may pour in, I simply can’t do it by myself.
+I, Amanda am very excited as we enter into this summer season to begin preparing for our upcoming year of Confirmation and Lifeteen and am honored and thrilled to have this opportunity to serve the youth here at St. Paul’s!
+But the truth is that no matter the hours, effort, and prayer that I may pour in, I simply can’t do it by myself.
 The reality is that we have many, many teens at our parish, and only one youth minister—praise be to God, I am badly outnumbered!

 This is an invitation to respond to your baptismal call to share the Gospel with all peoples—a mission personally given by Christ not to priests and youth ministers, but to all His children!
 The middle and high schoolers of St. Paul need true models of faithfulness, of trust in God, and of obedience to His Church.
 They need you!

 I am praying every day for the Lord to provide help with the youth programs, and maybe you reading this is that person.
 I want to encourage you to pray about it, see where the Lord takes you and if you want more information, please contact me at [email protected]

 -Amanda Pinterpe, Youth Minister ([email protected])

 We are in need of volunteers for our 2021/22 Children’s Faith Formation program, grades K-6.
 We need both Adults and Teens (grades 7 and up)